 The interface is very user friendly and I can’t imagine anyone not being able to learn easily how to work the game.

 There are a few differences between Judgement Rites and 25th Anniversary (1992).
 Firstly, 25th Anniversary (1992) focussed on individual missions much like the TV show.
 Judgement Rites sees most of the missions follow a story arc throughout the game.
-Also, unlike 25th Anniversary, you do not have to fight in a starship battle which I was a little bit disappointed in.
+Also, unlike 25th Anniversary, you do not have to fight in a starship battles when playing on Easy Mode, which I was a little bit disappointed in.
 After all, we all love a good starship battle don’t we?
+Guess I’ll just have to play through again on a harder setting.

 Once again, the vibrancy of the colours and the detail of the sprites and background are very pleasing to the eye.
 Apparently, Judgement Rites had sharper graphics and SFX than 25th Anniversary, but after comparison I can’t say I noticed it really.
 Maybe the backgrounds were more detailed but the improvements maybe so subtle as to go undetected by my aging eyes.